ideascube/ideascube/docs/index.md

-# Ideasbox's Core application
+# Ideastube

-Welcome to the Ideasbox server documentation.
+Welcome to the Ideastube server documentation.

 You may want to start by [installing it](install.md).